Child Health

 Frome Medical Practice delivers the immunisation programme for children under school age.

-Parents can often feel nervous about taking their baby for immunisations, especially as there have been scare stories in the press in recent years.
-But immunising children is one of the safest ways of protecting them from threats to their life or long term health from preventable diseases.
+Parents can often feel nervous about taking their chidren for immunisations.
+Immunising children is one of the safest ways of protecting them.
+It helps prevent threats to their life or long term health issues from preventable diseases.

 Your health visitor can give you information to make informed decisions about your child’s immunisations.

-See information on why vaccinations are safe and important.
+See more information on why vaccinations are safe and important.

 Coping With Infant Crying